Energy Sector Update for 12/10/2019: DVN,DOW,ENB,ENB.TO,SLB

 Top Energy Stocks

-Energy stocks were little changed this afternoon, with the NYSE Energy Sector Index rising less than 0.1% while shares of energy companies in the S&P 500 were down less than 0.1% as a group.
-West Texas Intermediate crude oil for January delivery was rising 9 cents to $59.11 per barrel in New York while the global benchmark Brent crude February contract was advancing 1 cent to $64.26 per barrel.
-January natural gas futures were 4 cents higher at $2.57 per 1 million BTU.
-Among energy-related ETFs, the United States Oil Fund was dropping over 0.3% while the United States Natural Gas fund was increasing nearly 0.4%.
-The Philadelphia Oil Service Sector index was falling 0.4%.
+Energy stocks turned narrowly higher this afternoon, with the NYSE Energy Sector Index climbing less than 0.1% while shares of energy companies in the S&P 500 also were up almost 0.2% as a group.
+West Texas Intermediate crude oil for January delivery settled 22 cents higher at $59.24 per barrel while the global benchmark Brent crude February contract advanced 16 censt to $64.41 per barrel.
+January natural gas futures rose 3 cents to $2.26 per 1 million BTU.

 Among energy stocks moving on news: